-- 1.0 Evaluation is based on assessment of service delivery and attainment of client, program and administrative goals. - 1.1 The evaluation is ongoing and accomplished by: - internal evaluation of core components using specific indicators - external evaluation by the LHIN/MOHLTC and/or designate and the Canadian Council on Health Services Accreditation specific to addiction services - the evaluation should incorporate the most current "Ontario Withdrawal Management Standards" as a guide and/or measurement tool
+- 1.0 Evaluation is based on assessment of service delivery and attainment of client, program and administrative goals. - 1.1 The evaluation is ongoing and accomplished by: - internal evaluation of core components using specific indicators. - external evaluation by the LHIN/MOHLTC and/or designate and any third party accreditation standard specific to addictions services - the evaluation should incorporate the Ontario Withdrawal Management Standards as a guide and/or measurement tool